-The Spey Blade: My New Favorite Pocket Knife Shape
+The Spey Blade: The Best Knife Shape in 2024

 I’m pretty deep into the pocket knife and EDC world.
 I’ve carried these items for decades, and I’ve been writing about them for years.
 But, only recently did I discover my new favorite blade shape: The spey blade.